 Plain English Breakdown

-Removing Income Limits for Social Security Tax Breaks
+Removing Income Limits on Tax Deductions for Social Security Benefits

-This act removes income limits that people must meet to claim a tax deduction on their Social Security benefits.
+This bill removes the income limits that people must meet to claim a tax deduction for their Social Security benefits.

 What This Bill Does